jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 * create tag
 {% highlight bash %}
-git tag the_name -m 'xxx'
+git tag -a the_name -m 'xxx'
+{% endhighlight %}
+`-a` is a signature operation.
+Read more about it in my early posts.
+Now you can push it using:
+{% highlight bash %}
+git push origin tag_name
+{% endhighlight %}
+If you wanna push all tags, just use this:
+{% highlight bash %}
+git push origin --tags
 {% endhighlight %}

 * pull the branch